Comparison table of the best ultralight spinning reels:

 The Revo MGX wins runner up for best ultralight spinning reel.
 The MGX is the top of the line reel in Abu Garcia’s new Revo spinning reel range.
 The reel only weighs 6.20 oz (X20).
 The body and rotor are both made from C6 carbon which is a very strong and durable material.
 The C6 carbon reduces the reel’s weight making it compact and lightweight.
 It also makes the reel feel lightweight in the hand, which makes it very comfortable to use for extended periods.

 The Revo MGX comes in 2 sizes, 20 (2000) and 30 (3000).
 The 20 size is suitable for species such as bluegill, crappie, bass and trout and the larger 30 flatheads and light snapper uses.
-Both reels are currently offered in a 6.2:1 ratio and 11lbs of drag.
+Both reels are currently offered in a 6.2:1 ratio and 11 pounds of drag.
 It comes standard with 12 bearings (11 stainless steel ball bearings and 1 anti-reverse bearing).

-It has a compact bent carbon handle which further reduces weight while being very aesthetically beautiful.
+It has a compact bent carbon handle which further reduces weight while being very aesthetically pleasing.
 The handle has a flat EVA knob which will provide great comfort and durability.
 The reel comes with two spools, a shallow finesse spool and a regular deep spool for maximum line capacity.
 The spool is braid ready which means braid can be tied directly with no slip, so you won’t have to line it with mono.